Bayesian Preference Learning for Test-Time Steerable Reward Models: Introduction

 However, classifier RMs face two data-driven limitations: (1) they are \emph{static} once trained on a given dataset, and (2) they are prone to over-optimization \citep{gao2023scaling,hong2025on}.
 While LLM-as-a-Judge \citep{kim2024prometheus} offers flexible evaluation criteria with strong performance \citep{lambert_rewardbench_2024, malik2025rewardbench2advancingreward, liu2025rmbench}, these gains often rely on proprietary models \citep{comanici2025gemini25pushingfrontier,openai2024gpt4ocard}, implying substantial compute and data costs.
 Hence, it is desirable to design an efficient classifier RM that remains adaptable to unseen data while avoiding over-optimization by being test-time steerable.

 In this paper, we introduce a \textbf{variational in-context reward modeling (ICRM)} framework grounded in a Bayesian view of preferences.
 Our method approximates the true preference distribution with a Beta posterior conditioned on in-context preference demonstrations.
 In detail, placing a Beta prior on the BT model yields a closed-form training loss via variational inference.
-This variational loss enables ICRM to learn preferences \emph{in-context} with few-shot demonstrations, allowing \textbf{test-time steerability of a classifier RM} that can dynamically adapt to one or more mixture of arbitrary preferences, \eg reasoning accuracy or safety.
+This variational loss enables ICRM to learn preferences \emph{in-context} with few-shot demonstrations, allowing \textbf{test-time steerability of a classifier RM} that can dynamically adapt to one or more mixtures of arbitrary preferences, as in Figure \ref{fig:main}.
 Furthermore, we prove that a KL penalty to the Beta prior tempers the learned preference mean and yields a global interior optimum.
-Our main contributions are summarized below: \begin{enumerate}[left=1pt,parsep=1pt] \item \textbf{Principled variational preference learning} (Section \ref{sec:variational}): We propose a novel reward modeling objective that enables RMs to encode the preferences in test-time via in-context preference samples. \item \textbf{Single and multi-objective preference learning in test time} (Sections \ref{subsec:steer}-\ref{sec:multi}) Once trained, ICRM shows consistent gains with increasing number of in-context demonstrations, exemplified by up to 34\% accuracy gain in SafeRLHF \citep{ji2023beavertails} and 4\% hypervolume gain in the conflicting subsets of RM-Bench \citep{liu2024rmbench}. \item \textbf{Theoretical mitigation of over-optimization via KL regularization} (Section \ref{sec:analysis}): We prove that regularizing the Beta posterior by a uniform Beta prior guarantees a global interior optimum, thereby tempering excessive maximization of the preference mean on training data. \end{enumerate}
+Our main contributions are summarized below: \begin{enumerate}[left=1pt,parsep=1pt] \item \textbf{Principled variational preference learning}: We propose a reward modeling objective that enables RMs to infer test-time preferences from in-context preference samples.
+We prove that regularizing the Beta posterior with a uniform Beta prior guarantees a global interior optimum, tempering excessive maximization of the preference mean on training data.

+\item \textbf{Single and multi-objective test-time steerability}: We show that the variational design yields both directional and calibrated steerability, and extends to multi-objective preference trade-offs.
+With an increasing number of demonstrations, ICRM improves RM-Bench accuracy by over 10\% point and increases hypervolume by 4\% on conflicting RM-Bench Safety subsets.

+\item \textbf{Parameterizing verifiable rewards with ICRM}: We apply ICRM to reinforcement learning with verifiable rewards (RLVR), where it outperforms both the verifier and the Bradley-Terry reward model on math reasoning, achieving over 2.5\% point accuracy compared to the gold verifier. \end{enumerate}